OCA Technical Specification

 Table 3.
 An example of how an Entry Overlay can leverage a set of pre-defined entry keys in a nested series of key-value pairs provided by an Entry Code Overlay to provide human-meaningful values in a specified national or regional language.

-attributes (see Common attributes), the Entry Overlay MUST include the following attribute:
+In addition to the Mandatory attributes, and languag, the Entry Overlay MUST include the following attribute:

 attribute_entries